Tracy Nelson (actress): Career

-At age four, Nelson played one of Henry Fonda’s and Lucille Ball's daughters in Yours, Mine and Ours (1968).
+At age 4, Nelson played one of Henry Fonda and Lucille Ball's daughters in Yours, Mine and Ours (1968).
 Her future co-star Tom Bosley also appeared in that film.

 She has been a professional dancer and toured throughout California in a dance company while still in grammar school.
 She performed in The Edinburgh Fringe Festival after graduation from high school.
 In 1982, she played "valley girl" Jennifer DeNuccio on the television series Square Pegs, and in 1986 she landed the role of the anorexic daughter in Paul Mazursky's film Down and Out in Beverly Hills.

-Throughout the 1980s and 1990s, Nelson made guest appearances on television series including Family Ties, St. Elsewhere, Murphy Brown, The Nanny, 7th Heaven, Melrose Place, Will & Grace, Matlock, Diagnosis Murder, and Seinfeld.
+Throughout the 1980s and 1990s, Nelson made guest appearances on television series including Family Ties, St. Elsewhere, Murphy Brown, The Nanny, 7th Heaven, Melrose Place, Will & Grace, Matlock, Diagnosis Murder, and Seinfeld, where she was well known as the girl dating George who happened to "look" like Jerry.
 Nelson co-starred in the television series The Father Dowling Mysteries as Sister Stephanie for its three seasons.
-She was also a series regular on Aaron Spelling's Glitter, A League of Their Own, and the Australian television series The Man from Snowy River.
+She was also a series regular on Aaron Spelling's drama Glitter, the sitcom A League of Their Own, and the Australian television series The Man from Snowy River.
 She was in the touring company and on Broadway as Rizzo in Grease in 1995.
 Nelson has appeared in several theatrical releases and over 20 television movies, including The Perfect Nanny in 2000, The Perfect Husband, Kate's Secret, The Fight for Jesse, and The Rival in 2006.

 She has written a book about her personal experience and a movie script about her family, The Nelsons.